brunnerh/file-properties-viewer/README.md

 - `dateTimeFormat`: Sets a custom date/time format for the timestamps.
 - `disableRelativeTimestamps`: Turns off relative timestamp display.
 - `queryMediaInfo`: Whether media information via mediainfo should be requested.
+- `propertyRows`: Configures which top-level property rows are shown and in which order.
 - `outputStylePath`: Sets a path to a CSS file used for styling the output table.
   The default style can be found [here](./styles/default.css).
   The following classes are used within the table: